-Figure 10-13 Day-ahead and real-time synchronized reserve average market clearing prices: 2024
+Figure 10-14 Day-ahead and real-time synchronized reserve average market clearing prices: January through March, 2025

-Table 10-16 and Table 10-17 compare the dispatch run and pricing run weighted average prices for the day-ahead and real-time markets.
+Table 10-15 and Table 10-16 compare the dispatch run and pricing run weighted average prices for the day-ahead and real-time markets.
 For the real-time values, these are the LPC prices weighted using the RT SCED MW.
-For the dayahead values, these are the DA prices weighted using the DA dispatch MW.
-PJM dispatchers can update assignments after RT SCED has run, so these weights differ from the weighted average value reported elsewhere in this section.
+For the day-ahead values, these are the DA prices weighted using the DA dispatch MW.
+PJM dispatchers can update assignments after RT SCED has run, so these weights differ from the weighted average value reported elsewhere in this section.79